JeremyDwayne/blog/content/posts/how-i-doubled-my-income-and-2021-year-review.md

     appendFilePath: true # to append file path to Edit link
 ---
 ## I Bought a House before 30!
 The last several years has been a bit rough for me.
-I had been living with my parents for many years, at first taking care of my grandfather as his primary caregiver, then as I went back to college for Computer Science, and then continued after graduating as I job hunted, did freelance gigs, and got my first "real job" in industry.
+I had been living with my parents for many years.
+At first, I was taking care of my grandfather as his primary caregiver, then as I went back to college for Computer Science, and then continued after graduating as I job hunted, did freelance gigs, and got my first "real job" in industry.
 I didn't have a lot of money, and my income was sporadic at best.
-My parents welcomed to help, and I didn't mind it.
+My parents welcomed the help around the house, and I didn't mind it.
 They're approaching the retirement age and any bit I can help them makes their lives much easier.

 Now, because they're approaching the retirement age, they decided they wanted to move to Florida.
 They had been talking about it for a while, but it was always a "maybe in 5 years" plan.
 In the middle of 2020 and the insanely rough beginnings of the Covid-19 pandemic, they decided to go through with those plans and started designing a house to retire in in Florida.